lysms/Defazios/README.md

 - open the expo app on the simulated device
 - copy the link from the terminal into expo and launch the app

+## Features

+### Cater Ordering

+Users can use DeFazio's to make a quick order for pickup, based on the food that DeFazio's provide users with

+### Reservation

+Users can make reservation in the app, instead of making one via calling DeFazio's

+### Time Calculator

+After consumers placed a valid catering order, they will be provided with the time estimate of their orders